sesam-io/business-central/README.md

 Most of the pipes in this connector need an "account_id" which is really a "CompanyID" from the "companies" pipe.
 To get it, do a `sesam upload` (possibly twice) and then run the "xxxxxx-companies-collect" pipe and copy the "id" from the only entity  it produces.
-Enter this as "account_id" in .expanded/test-env.json.
+Enter this as "account_id" in .authconfig.